Topological localisation and motility of active knots: Results

-\textit{Dynamic chirality in active knots-} Having explored how topology and activity interplay to create distinct conformational and dynamical regimes, we now turn to another fundamental topological feature of an active knot, namely its chirality.
+Having explored how topology and activity interplay to create distinct conformational and dynamical regimes, we now turn to another fundamental topological feature of an active knot, namely its chirality.
 Most knot types cannot be continuously deformed into their mirror images and thus exist in left-handed $(-)$ and right-handed $(+)$ forms.
 Exceptions are achiral (or amphichiral) knots, whose mirror images are topologically equivalent.
 Of the knots considered here, $4_1$ and $6_3$ are achiral, while all others are chiral.
 Inspecting the trajectories of the knots by chirality reveals that this property reverberates through their dynamics as follows.
 As described previously, delocalized torus knots and localized twist knots revolve around their center of mass, which maintains a fixed spatial direction for times increasing with activity.
 Consequently, a point rigidly attached to the knot shape, such as a crossing in a highly active torus knot, traces a spiral trajectory in space, as illustrated in Fig.~\ref{fig3}(a-b).
 Strikingly, spiral motions driven by $5_1^{-}$ and $5_1^{+}$ knots display definite but opposite chirality (panels 3a and 3b).
-We quantify this observation by computing a local handedness $h(t)$ at each trajectory point.
-Following the procedure detailed in the SI~\cite{refSI}, we associate a triad of vectors describing how the crossing trajectory bends relative to the center-of-mass trajectory.
-The scalar triple product of this triad yields $h(t) = +1$ for right-handed and $h(t) = -1$ for left-handed configurations.
+We quantify trajectory chirality through a local handedness order parameter $h(t)$ defined from the geometry of the crossing trajectory (see SI).

 The average handedness of the trajectory of the crossings~\cite{refSI} of $5_1^{+}$ and $5_1^{-}$ knots is reported in Fig.~\ref{fig3}c for $\text{Pe}=20$ (orange and purple bars, respectively) and indicates that the left-handed $5_1^{-}$ follows a predominantly right-handed trajectory, whereas the right-handed $5_1^{+}$ knots exhibit the opposite trend.
 This behavior is reminiscent of chirality-dependent sedimentation observed in 3D-printed knots~\cite{Weber2013,Magdalena2018}.
 Here, however, persistent self-propulsion emerges from the interplay of topology, activity, and chirality.

 We also analyzed achiral $4_1$ knot trajectories at $\text{Pe}=20$.
 Because $4_1$ conformations deviate significantly from quasi-flat geometries, resolving their crossings is difficult.
 Decoupling the knot's shape trajectory from high-frequency individual bead rotation thus requires a more general approach.
 As detailed in the SI, we characterize shape evolution by identifying comoving trajectories, namely time sequences of beads that move alongside the knot image.
 The $4_1$ knot fails to maintain persistent chirality, showing near-zero net handedness (Fig.\ref{fig3}(c), black bar).